iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ri.crushcovid___1.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.ri.crushcovid 1 reviews"/>
 </p>

+> Bad spying app<br> :date: __2020-05-30 19:15:13__

+> Glitchy and inaccurate.
+Has not updated my whereabouts in 4 days even though I traveled to the other end of the state where I stayed for four hours.
+Prior to the last place it says I've been, it also records me being places I have never been (including a street over when I was sleeping in my bed) and missed my entire 30 min grocery shop run.
+Sent messages to IT but no response.
+How much did this app cost?<br> :date: __2020-05-29 00:35:51__

+> I get why RI wanted to have something sooner rather than later but this app does not follow the standard conventions and frameworks the major contact tracing applications use.
+Rather than use BLE to ping anonymous IDs for _proximity_ detection they are storing your full location history locally.<br> :date: __2020-05-28 04:39:43__

+> Completely inaccurate.<br> :date: __2020-05-27 02:56:07__

+> I am deleting this app.
+The location data is joke.
+I have had it installed for 3 days now and there about a dozen locations in the data that say I was there for long periods of time that I have been nowhere near.
+Useless.<br> :date: __2020-05-23 19:48:23__

+> Uninstalling.
+The location diary is wholly inaccurate and I can get the other info elsewhere<br> :date: __2020-05-23 14:49:10__

 > Does not work!
 I have not left my house since I downloaded it, yet it states I have been in 5 different places!
 I uninstalled it!<br> :date: __2020-05-22 18:10:29__

 > Won't download😠😠<br> :date: __2020-05-22 13:48:07__